dbybanez/100-days-of-code/r1-log.md

 Decided to learn Nuxt and use it for my project.
 Successfully integrated everything.
 Express, MySQL, MongoDB, MSSQL, and Bootstrap (UI).
 I've encountered a lot of error but managed to fix them one by one.  https://github.com/dbybanez/dbs-webapp

 ### R1D14
+Working on the UI.
+Trying to understand more on how components, layouts, and pages work in Nuxt. https://github.com/dbybanez/dbs-webapp

+### R1D14
 Refactoring database connections.
 Currently struggling on how to check database connection for MySQL Node. https://github.com/dbybanez/dbs-webapp